What is an S-Corp?

 If my company is an S-Corp, what do I need to do?

-- Do any of those shareholders have medical, dental, or vision premiums paid for by the company outside of Justworks?
-If so, we’ll need to know which shareholders had premiums paid for them and the amounts paid on their behalf.
+If any of those shareholders have medical, dental, or vision premiums paid for by the company outside of Justworks, we’ll need to know the amounts paid on their behalf.
+We only need to know the amounts the employer contributions paid for those shareholders during your company’s time on Justworks.
+You can enter the amounts on the End of Year Tasks page.

-- If your company has an employer-paid life insurance policy that covers greater than 2% shareholders
+Lastly, if your company has an employer-paid life insurance policy that covers greater than 2% shareholders, please use the Fringe Benefit tool to report the premiums.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.